wobsoriano/unplugin-font-to-buffer/README.md

 # unplugin-font-to-buffer

 Import font files as Buffer.
-Best used with [satori](https://github.com/vercel/satori).
+Meant to be used with [satori](https://github.com/vercel/satori).

 ## Install